DESIRE IS DEPENDENT ON FOCUSING

 Focusing doesn't automatically lead to wanting or worldly desire.
 But when focusing causes pleasure (or even promises some future pleasure) – then we start wanting.

 Wanting always results in repetitions, either the idea will repeat in our memory or there will be an actual repetition in practical life.
-This confirms the want, and – except for the times when we have just got it – we will want more or something similar.

 The main sign of wanting is – repetitive focusing.